11 Expert-Backed Strategies to Become an Exceptional Manager

 How has your Best Manager Impacted your Work?

 The best manager I ever had supported me no matter what.
-This enabled me to thrive under pressure because I knew I was operating in a safe and positive space and where mistakes were allowed.
+This enabled me to thrive under pressure because I knew I operated in a safe and positive space where mistakes were allowed.

 Even more important, we were always part of the same team.
-I would always have his back and he mine.
+I always had his back, and he had mine.

 How did he achieve that?